 After I write a follow-up email like that one, I will do the following:

-- Make an entry in my CRM (I’m using Monica, but you can use something simple such as Google Contacts) writing down contact details of the person, job/gig I was applying for and the reason for rejection.
+- Make an entry in my CRM (I’m using Monica, but you can use something simple such as the Contact app you’re using) writing down contact details of the person, job/gig I was applying for, and the reason for rejection.

 - I will connect with the person on LinkedIn if they have an account there.
 That way, I can do a quick check on their current professional whereabouts in case I want to reach out to them again.